 Overall, this Husqvarna model isn’t as heavy as it looks.
 After giving it a try, it’s actually light to operate.
 It must be because it has less mass than the usual heavy-duty mowers from Husqvarna.

 Ease of Use

-If you ask our resident mowers, the little things like a digital hour meter make a zero-turn mower easy to use.
-On top of that, did we mention that the unit has a deck wash port?
+If you ask me, the little things like a digital hour meter make a zero-turn mower easy to use.
+On top of that, the unit also has a deck wash port!
 Thanks to this, cleaning and maintaining the mower wouldn’t be complicated.
 You can even hook its system to a garden hose for better under-deck cleaning action.